 The giant Earth sculpture ‘Gaia’ is returning to the Painted Hall

-The new year will kick off in Greenwich with the return of Luke Jerram’s stunning art installation ‘Gaia’.
-The recreation of Planet Earth will be suspended at the Old Royal Naval College from 3 January 2021.
+The summer will kick off in Greenwich with the return of Luke Jerram’s stunning art installation ‘Gaia’.
+The recreation of Planet Earth will be suspended at the Old Royal Naval College from 30 May 2021 for one month.
 The exact scale replica of our planet is internally lit and created using 120dpi NASA imagery.
 Measuring seven metres in diameter, making it 1.8million times smaller than Earth, the sculpture will be on show in the Painted Hall.

 Visitors will be able to stand back and gaze at the slowly rotating piece while listening to a surround-sound composition by composer Dan Jones.
 Jerram aims to give us an idea of astronauts’ vista of the Earth when travelling through Space.

 During the month-long display, there will be a series of late night openings every Friday.
-The dark winter nights will make the illuminated globe look even more spectacular.
 Visitors will also be able to enjoy food and drink, as well as check out the Baroque and contemporary art at the hall.

-- Gaia is on display from 3 January – 7 February 2021.
+- Gaia is on display from 30 May – 1 July 2021.
 At the Painted Hall, Old Royal Naval College, King William Walk, Greenwich, SE10 9NN.
 Nearest stations: Greenwich, Cutty Sark or Maze Hill.
-Late night openings on Fridays in January and 5 February 5.30pm-10pm.
+Late night openings on Fridays 5.30pm-10pm.
 For more information, visit the ORNC website.
 For late night opening tickets, visit this link.

 - This article was originally published in December 2020, but updated in April 2021 to reflect the new dates following the cancellation of the original January 2021 launch due to the COVID-19 lockdown.